CDrummond/music-similarity/docs/OtherConfig.md

  }
 }
 ```
+* `musly.enabled` should be set to true if Musly is to be used for similarity.
+This defaults to true for Windows when analysing, and to true for API if files
+have been analysed with Musly.
 * `musly.lib` should contain the path the Musly shared library - path is
 relative to `music-similarity.py`
 * `musly.styletracks` A  subset of tracks is passed to Musly's `setmusicstyle`